fewrux/grrs/README.md

 ## Error Handling

-The tool handles errors gracefully.
+<strong>grrs</strong> handles errors gracefully.
 If there is an error reading a line or opening a file, a warning message is logged, and an error message is printed to the console.
 The tool continues processing the remaining lines in the file.

 <br>

 ## Performance Considerations

-The tool is designed to handle large files efficiently.
+<strong>grrs</strong> is designed to handle large files efficiently.
 It reads the file line by line, minimizing memory usage.
 Additionally, it uses a progress bar to provide visual feedback on the progress of reading the file.

 <br>

 ## Limitations

--   The tool currently only supports searching for patterns within text files.
+-   <strong>grrs</strong> currently only supports searching for patterns within text files.
 It may not work as expected for binary files.
 -   The search functionality is case-sensitive.
 It does not support case-insensitive searching.
 -   The tool may experience performance degradation with extremely large files or in low-memory environments.